brightbox/docker-machine-driver-brightbox/README.md

     replaces the default option of putting the server in the default group.

-*   --brightbox-image
+*   `--brightbox-image`

-    You can select the image you want to use for the docker host by specifiying the img-xxxx id of the image you require.
+    You can select the image you want to use for the docker host by specifiying the `img-xxxxx` id of the image you require.
 Docker requires a 64-bit operating system.
 You can get the image id from the Image Library in [Brightbox Manager](https://manage.brightbox.com) or [via
     the CLI](https://www.brightbox.com/docs/guides/cli/image-library/).

-*   --brightbox-ipv4
+*   `--brightbox-ipv4`

-    This is a flag that makes docker-machine access the server over IPv4 rather than IPv6.
+    This is a flag that makes `docker-machine` access the server over IPv4 rather than IPv6.
 Brightbox servers run on a private IPv4 network by default, so this will stop access to the server from outside the cloud unless you map a CloudIP to the server in [Brightbox Manager](https://manage.brightbox.com) or [via the
     CLI](https://www.brightbox.com/docs/guides/cli/cloud-ips/).

-*   --brightbox-type
+*   `--brightbox-type`

-    By default docker-machine creates a small 1gb SSD server as the docker host.
+    By default `docker-machine` creates a small 1gb SSD server as the docker host.
 If you want a larger one, check the [server sizing page](https://www.brightbox.com/pricing/#full-pricing-table) for
     the available sizes, and then specify the memory size plus either